MeetEdgar has many social channels, but which remains one of our strongest assets for SEO and blog traffic?

 Like traditional SEO for webpages, integrating keywords into your content is essential.
 Pinterest SEO, however, goes a step further.
 As a visual medium, optimizing SEO for Pinterest involves things like proper image formatting, sparking engagement from your target market, and enabling Pinterest’s special features like the “Save” button and “Rich Pins.”

-The following Pinterest SEO tips will teach you about all of this and more, so you can use Pinterest as the powerful marketing tool that is it.
+The following Pinterest SEO tips will teach you about all this and more, so you can use Pinterest as a powerful marketing tool.
 Let’s dive in!

 Tip #1: Set yourself up for success

 If you already have a business account and a verified site, you can skip ahead to Tip #2.
 If not?
-These two things are an absolute must if you want to take advantage of everything Pinterest has to offer.
+These two things are an absolute must if you want to take advantage of everything Pinterest offers.